Free PDF Books

 "Be still and know I AM God."

 January 3, 1872 - September 24, 1938.
 Joseph Benner was a Western metaphysical author.
-His first book, The Impersonal Life (click for ePub), was published in 1914 under the pen name anonymous, which he used for all of his works.
+His first book, The Impersonal Life, was published in 1914 under the pen name anonymous, which he used for all of his works.
 His true identity was revealed after his death by his family.
 Benner believed that his books came directly from God.

 Elvis Presley was said to be Benner's biggest fan.
-He gave out hundreds of copies of The Impersonal Life (click for ePub)to friends and acquaintances, saying "you have to read this".
+He gave out hundreds of copies of The Impersonal Life to friends and acquaintances, saying "you have to read this".
 Elvis believed, as did Benner, that the divine light is embodied in all of humanity.

 Robert Bitzer